rc-bellergy/voronoi-diagram/README.md

 ## Overview

 The application creates a dynamic visualization of a Voronoi diagram where points move according to a physics simulation.
-Users can interact with the diagram through various controls and by moving their mouse over the canvas.
+Users can interact with the diagram through various controls.

 ## Key Features

 1. **Animated Voronoi Diagram**: Points move continuously, creating a constantly changing Voronoi tessellation
 2. **Interactive Controls**: Users can adjust parameters like point count, animation speed, and visual options
-3. **Mouse Interaction**: Attract/repel points by moving the mouse over the canvas
-4. **Fixed Color Scheme**: Each point maintains a consistent color throughout its lifetime
+3. **Fixed Color Scheme**: Each point maintains a consistent color throughout its lifetime
-5. **Responsive Design**: Automatically adjusts to window resizing
+4. **Responsive Design**: Automatically adjusts to window resizing
-6. **Toroidal Wrapping**: Option to make points wrap around screen edges
+5. **Toroidal Wrapping**: Option to make points wrap around screen edges

 ## Technical Implementation